danielsollondon/azvmimagebuilder/aibMarch2019Update.md

     * Windows-Restart
     * Linux Shell Inline command support
 * Image Build Logs - for troubleshooting
-* Use existing Custom Managed Images as a Base Image
+* Use existing Custom Managed Images as a Base Image (Currently Linux only)
 * Export Images to VHD

 ## New Microsoft.VirtualMachineImages API Version : 2019-02-01-preview